halexs/arch-i3/README.md

 - Download Chrome (chromium)
 - Possibly change mod key to Search/Capslock thingy

-# Todo
+## Todo

 Big Problems:
 1. Audio through headphones (issues with identifying jack)
-2. Auto-connect Wifi
-3. Fix boot time (think this has something to do with wifi hanging)
+2. Systemctl suspend logs out, even with lock.

 Nice things to have:
 1. Multiple finger gestures
 2. Backup configs on github -DONE

+### TODO-finished
+1. Auto-connect Wifi
+2. Fix boot time (think this has something to do with wifi hanging)
+	- The problems were together
+	- Disable all individual profiles for netctl
+	- Disable netctl for an interface that doesn't exist (this computer has wlp1s0, NOT wlan0)
+	- These steps fixed the boot time.
+The problem was caused by the netctl attempting to connect using bad configurations, so fixing the configurations fixed the boot issue.
+From 1m30sec~ to 9sec~
+	- To use netctl to auto connect to the internet, start netctl-auto as a systemd service
+		- netctl-auto@wlp1s0.service